-For special highly-technical risk categories such as Terrorism, Nuclear, Aviation or Pollution, SCOR Europe chooses to participate in various market dedicated groups of insurers and reinsurers ("pools") aimed at pooling the relevant risks among the members of each group and which offer best available expertise and risk sharing at market level.
-In the event of a total or partial default by one of the members of a group, it could be required to assume, in the event of joint liability of the members, all or part of the liabilities of the defaulting member.
+For special and highly technical risk categories such as Terrorism, Nuclear, Aviation or Pollution, SCOR chooses to participate in various market dedicated groups of insurers and reinsurers ("pools") aimed at pooling the relevant risks among the members of each group, which offers the best available expertise and risk sharing at market level.
+In the event of a total or partial default by one of the members of a group, in the cases of joint liability of the members, all or part of the liabilities of the defaulting member may need to be assumed.